 His brothers, William, Henry, James, Thomas and Kelley, who, as stated before, all settled in Warren County, were also successful farmers.
 The two half-brothers, Simeon and Walton, were also farmers, the former dying in Boyle County, Kentucky, which had been his home from early boyhood.

 Walton moved to Butler County, Kentucky, where he lived to a ripe old age.
 All the eight sons and five daughters of Henry Hines, Sr., married and reared families, and their descendants are now scattered over nearly a score of states.
 Said sons’ were old line Whigs and great admirers of Henry Clay.
 But when the tocsin of war sounded between the north and south in 1861, they, and all their descendants were almost, if not quite, united in their sympathies with the south.
-There are twelve now known to the writer of this sketch, who were Confederate soldiers during the Civil war, men who abandoned home, family and all, to serve in a cause they were satisfied was just.

 The following is a list of those twelve, and the name of their commands, as far as known to the writer.

 James D. Hines, (private Company D., 2d Ky.
 Cav.
 Gen. John H. Morgan’s Command, 1st part of war, First Lieutenant and Adjutant Webber’s l Battallion Gen. John H. Morgan’s Command, last part of war).